Arevage/Plinkbot_help/README.md

 ### **WARNING:**
 This bot is made **ONLY** for running in [Liturgin's tab](https://www.twitch.tv/liturgin)

-Current running bot version: A-0.3
+Current running bot version: b 0.3

 [Help](#Help)